Latest posts by AnneMarie Schieber (see all)

 Today, the majority of patients with end-stage kidney disease are treated at clinics using hemodialysis machines, which have not changed considerably in 50 years.
 Hemodialysis attempts to replicate the work of healthy kidneys.
 The machine removes blood from a patient, filters out the waste, and pumps it back into the body.
 The process is time consuming and debilitating.
 Patients typically go to a clinic to sit through three to five-hour sessions, three times a week.
 Recovery takes time and patients endure any number of health problems, which eventually take their toll.
 Average life expectancy for a patient being treated with hemodialysis is five to 10 years.

 It sure seems preventing kidney disease as much as possible would be a brilliant idea.
-Obesity, high blood pressure, and Type 2 diabetes are the leading causes of kidney failure and they are largely preventable through diet and lifestyle change. .
+Obesity, high blood pressure, and Type 2 diabetes are the leading causes of kidney failure and they are largely preventable through diet and lifestyle change.
+Since Medicare was expanded to cover patients of any age, the incidence of kidney disease has skyrocketed.
 Today, the number of Americans suffering from chronic kidney disease is 37 million, with 726,000 enduring end-stage disease.
 That is a far cry from the 35,000 patients originally anticipated under the ESRD program.

 What drove Americans in 1972 to support Medicare expansion for kidney care was ironically, rationing.
 Life Magazine profiled the use of “God Committees” when Seattle’s King County Medical Society in the 1960s appointed a panel of lay persons to determine who would get dialysis because of the limited number of dialysis slots in the area.